clainenxx/Geord-Client/README.md

 # 🎮 Utility

 ## Zoom
-A built-in zoom feature without requiring OptiFine or external dependencies.
+Built-in zoom feature without requiring OptiFine.

 Fully customizable:
 - Zoom-in animation speed
 - Zoom-out animation speed
-- Zoom smoothness
+- Zoom smoothness / slipperiness
-- Animation feel

-Allows the zoom to feel:
+You can configure the zoom to feel:
 - Instant
 - Smooth
 - Cinematic
-- Or aggressively snappy depending on your preference

-Because apparently people now need configurable binocular physics inside block game PvP.
+- Fast and responsive

+All settings are adjustable directly in the Geord Client GUI.

 ---